-Prior to certificate expiration, a Subscriber may perform routine re-key by logging into the Subscriber's customer account using his or her user name and password.
+At any time prior to certificate expiration, a Subscriber may perform routine re-key by logging into the Subscriber's customer account using his or her username and password.
 Through routine re-key, a new certificate is created with the same certificate contents except for a new Public Key and, optionally, a new, extended validity period.
 Re-keying is allowed in accordance with Section 4.7.